Science, Technology and Health

 Students explore the properties of triglycerides, that group of organic compounds that include fats and oils.
 Then they look into which fats are saturated and unsaturated, why trans fats are worse than saturated fats and talk about heart disease and healthy oils.

-Sophomore Marc Delgado says he’s had an interest in food for a long time.
+Sophomore Marc Delgado, a psychology major from Spokane who's their Resident Assistant at Bellarmine, says he's had an interest in food science for a long time.

-“This is a good bonding experience for us,” he says, as his lab team extracts oil from potato chips.
+"This is a good bonding experience for us," he says as the foursome works together in the lab to extract oil from potato chips.